DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/4-results/cmap.typ

 == Cold Map Standalone

 This section will serve as a proof-of-concept for the structural prior method presented called cold map loss.
 The results shown will be from models that have been trained using the cold map loss defined in @c4:cold_loss.
 The results will be shown for the first 10 epochs and the 50th epoch.
 The classes shown using the colours of the previous section serve no purpose in these outputs.
 The cold map loss does not deal with classifying pixels, but purely the structure of the output.
 Classification of pixels is a crucial part of the task at hand, as it is critical information for an AV to have when approaching an intersection.
-Therefore, this section will mere show the loss in a proof-of-concept context.
+Therefore, this section will merely show the loss in a proof-of-concept context.